-The comprehensive Procedure Manual for Research with Human Subjects for distribution to the University community both online and in hard copy form provides detailed information to support institutional initiatives for guaranteeing compliance with federal regulations governing the protection of human subjects and to guide principal investigators in procedures relevant to the development of research protocols that include human subjects.
+The IRB Office is in the process of creating a comprehensive Procedure Manual for Research with Human Subjects for distribution to the NSU research community provides detailed information to support institutional initiatives for guaranteeing compliance with federal regulations governing the protection of human subjects and to guide principal investigators in procedures relevant to the development of research protocols that include human subjects.
 The following is a summary of key points included in the manual.

-Finally, the Office of Grants and Contracts will provide staff support to the IRB in all phases of its work, track and monitor submissions, and maintain records related to all research involving human subjects.
+Finally, the Office of Sponsored Programs will provide staff support to the IRB in all phases of its work, track and monitor submissions, and maintain records related to all research involving human subjects.